HackYourFuture-CPH/curriculum/review/review-checklist.md

 # Review checklist

+Read this article http://javascript.info/ninja-code.
+If you find any of the patterns from the article then there is something to give feedback on!

 ## General
 - [ ] Is everything indented properly.
 - [ ] How is the folder structure of the application.